Pros and Cons of Living in Australia in 2025

 Australia has a strong job market with opportunities across various industries, especially in healthcare, education, technology, and mining, making it an attractive destination for job seekers.

-In 2024, the number of job vacancies in Australia reached 388,800.
-Additionally, the government has raised the minimum salary for temporary skilled migrant workers to $70,000 for the 2024-25 period.
+In 2024, the number of job vacancies in Australia reached 400,000.
+Additionally, the government has raised the minimum salary for temporary skilled migrant workers to $70,000 for the 2025-26 period.
+The current unemployment rate in Australia is 3.9%.

 6. Climate